If your business has employees, you’ll have to do payroll. There’s no way to avoid it, but what is payroll?

 A deduction is any money you subtract from an employee’s total wages.

 You will deduct payroll taxes from the wages of every employee.
-The amount you withhold from each employee will vary depending on total earnings and how many withholding allowances the employee claims.
+The amount you withhold from each employee will vary depending on total earnings and Form W-4 information.

 Payroll taxes include federal income tax, state income tax, local income tax, federal unemployment tax, state unemployment tax, Medicare tax, and Social Security tax.